 The image of Nunatsiavut and Labrador Inuit as a cultural, territorialized community, following certain appropriate economic practices, is closely connected to the extension of this image - Nunatsiavut as self-managing and self-sufficient.
 From early on in the land claims process, and long before the provincial government appreciated the idea, the LIA had tweaked the Moravians' cultural construct of Inuit economic isolation into an idea of self-sufficiency and the ability of Inuit to manage themselves.
 This, of course, was not a new idea, but it resonated with popular representations about Inuit that had generated appeal over the years.
 The power of the image of a self-sufficient community, as Niezen (2009) argues, lies in its perceived potential for improving modern life.
-The image of self-sufficiency can align well with state concerns about dependency and productivity, as well as emerging neoliberal ideas about societal and economic improvements, including the decentralization and withdrawal of the state, open markets based on legal certainties, and the principles of self-improvement and individual responsibility (Castree 2010; Valdivia 2005; Hale 2005; Slowey 2008; Foucault and Sellenart 2008)
+The image of self-sufficiency can align well with state concerns about dependency and productivity, as well as emerging neoliberal ideas about societal and economic improvements, including the decentralization and withdrawal of the state, open markets based on lead ertainties, and the principles of self-improvement and individual responsibility (Castree 2010; Valdivia 2005; Hale 2005; Slowey 2008; Foucault and and connections in his speech at the signing of the final agreement: